 While the IRS is processing your return the Explanation of Transactions can change at any time.
-These transactions will keep you updated with what is going on with your tax account more accurately than the Where’s my Refund website or App.
-If you have certain codes that are hold or freezes you can view your transcript online daily for updates.
+These transactions will keep you updated with what is going on with your tax account more accurately than the Where’s My Refund website or App.
+If you have certain codes that are held or frozen you can view your transcript online daily for updates.
 If you have a hold or freeze on your account you will have to wait for a release code to post to the transaction list before you would see an 846 refund issued code.

-This is an example of a Completed Account Transcript with an 846 Refund Issued Code
+This is an example of a Completed Tax Account Transcript with an 846 Refund Issued Code

 If you view your online or mailed transcripts and you see the 846 Refund Issued code under the Explanation of Transactions list.
 Your return is done processing and you should be receiving a Direct Deposit or Paper Check within 5-10 days.